Language-Family Adapters for Low-Resource Multilingual Neural Machine Translation: Language-Family Adapters for Low-Resource NMT

 Fine-tuning a pretrained model for multilingual NMT provides a competitive performance, yet is computationally expensive, as all layers of the model need to be updated.
 A parameter-efficient alternative is to fine-tune a pretrained multilingual model for NMT with data from all languages of interest using adapters while keeping the pretrained model unchanged.
 However, as multiple language representations are encoded in the same parameters, capacity issues arise.
 Languages are also grouped together, even though they might be different in terms of geographic location, script, syntax, typology, etc. As a result, linguistic diversity is not modeled adequately and translation quality degrades.

-We address the limitations of previous methods by proposing language-family adapters for multilingual NMT.
-We exploit linguistic knowledge to enable cross-lingual transfer between related languages and avoid negative interference.
+We address the limitations of previous methods by proposing language-family adapters for low-resource multilingual NMT.
+An illustration of our approach is depicted in Figure \ref{fig:modelarchitecture}.
+We exploit linguistic knowledge to selectively share parameters between related languages and avoid negative interference.
 Our approach is to train adapters using language pairs of a linguistic family on top of a pretrained model, which is not updated.